olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_21.md

 ## Part 1

-Starting from the starting position, count the number of tiles that it is possible to be standing on after taking 64 steps.
+For this part, we start from the starting position and count the number of tiles that it is possible to be standing on after taking 64 steps.

 I completed this in a very convoluted way and inefficient way.
 I created a map mimicing the input map, but with extra state attached to each tile that stored whether that tile was reachable.
 Then, with each step/iteration, I iterated through every position on the map and updated its neighbours according to the rules.